Concordium/concordium-net-sdk/README.md

 The .NET SDK uses Foreign Function Interface (FFI) functions to code written in Rust.
 The Rust code is located in `./rust-bindings`.

-Whenever the .NET SDK is build the Rust code is autimatically compiled.
+Whenever the .NET SDK is build the Rust code is automatically compiled.
 This is done as a `PreBuildEvent` defined in the `Concordium.Sdk.csproj` file.
 Hence any changes to the Rust code will take effect on the next build of the .NET SDK.

 You can build the Rust code manually by running